MarcStorm/BCEPGP/README.md

 The addon is entirely GUI based and the frame is designed to only appear automatically on raid bosses.

 Functionality:
+* Either /bcepgp or /bce can be used as a valid command call
-* /bcepgp show - Shows the bcepgp window
+* show - Shows the bcepgp window
-* /bcepgp debug - Enables debug mode
+* debug - Enables debug mode
-* /bcepgp setdefaultchannel - Changes the default reporting channel.
+* setdefaultchannel - Changes the default reporting channel.
 This is set to Guild by default
-* /bcepgp version - Allows you to check if each raid member is running the addon - and if so, what version of the addon they are using
+* version - Allows you to check if each raid member is running the addon - and if so, what version of the addon they are using

 **Note: bcepgp is a context sensitive addon and elements will be visible when they are relevent**